tirupati17/tirupati17.github.io/_posts/2018-08-12-wreely-app-architecture.md

 One should call `WSTracking.sharedTracking.setupInitialTracking()` from login or signup or any start controller after initialization of all supported analytics library in appDelegate

 <h4>Error handle</h4>
-Error handler helper class as below which used in project.
+Error handler helper class as below which used in the project.

 {% gist 7b097bd85fe3775fdbabf1d8f98d9281 %}